All You Need Is Love: Social relevance

 In a 1981 article on the musical and social developments of 1967, sociomusicologist Simon Frith described "All You Need Is Love" as a "genuinely moving song" and said that, further to the impact of Sgt.
 Pepper, the international broadcast confirmed "the Beatles' evangelical role" in a year when "it seemed the whole world was waiting for something new, and the power of music was beyond doubt."
 Psychiatrist and New Left advocate R. D. Laing wrote about the song's contemporary appeal:

 The times fitted [the Beatles] like a glove.
 Everyone was getting the feel of the world as a global village – as us, one species.
 The whole human race was becoming unified under the shadow of death ...
 One of the most heartening things about the Beatles was that they gave expression to a shared sense of celebration around the world, a sense of the same sensibility.

 Doyle Greene writes that because of its presentation as the conclusion to Our World, "All You Need Is Love" provided "a distinctly political statement".
-He says that the song was "selling peace" on a programme that aimed to foster international understanding in a climate of Cold War hostility, the Vietnam War and revolutionary unrest in the Third World.
+He says that the song was "selling peace" on a programme that aimed to foster international understanding in a climate of Cold War hostility, with the Vietnam War and revolutionary unrest in the Third World.
 By contrast, NME critics Roy Carr and Tony Tyler detected self-parody in the song, saying that the Beatles sought to debunk their elevated status during the Summer of Love.